Skip to Content

 Kew Gardens – Christmas in London with Kids

-It’s the perfect evening out with the children over the festive period.
 This year there will be flickering flames in the fire garden, spot larger-than-life illuminations and say hello to Father Christmas along the way.

 There will also be street vendors dotted around the trail tempting you with delicious festive treats and ‘spiced winter warmers’ for the parents and hot chocolates for the kids.